 Keep a consistent sleep schedule.
 Forget the idea of sleeping in on weekends, as that disrupts a regular sleep Instead, go to bed and wake up at the same time every day, even on weekends.

 Create a consistent bedtime routine.
 What do you do to wind down every night?
 Your sleep routine might include relaxing activities (such as taking a warm bath or meditating), bedtime rituals (brushing your teeth or putting on face cream) or a combination of both.
 Do whatever activities work for you to help you wind down and signal to your body that it’s time to transition to sleep.

 Getting consistent, quality sleep is tied to your physical, mental, and emotional well-being.
 Ultimately, the key to sleeping well every day boils down to your body’s natural sleep-wake cycle working properly.
-If making the above lifestyle don’t seem to be helping your sleep cycle, consider asking your health care provider if a melatonin supplement may be right for you.
+If making the above lifestyle don’t seem to be helping your sleep cycle, consider asking your health care provider if a melatonin supplement, like sleep support gummies, may be right for you.
 And if lack of sleep is affecting your mood, consider a mood supplement as well.†

 How to wake up feeling refreshed starts with better sleep hygiene—habits you can use every day to help promote better sleep.
 From getting natural sunlight exposure and eating healthy to exercising during the day and limiting screen time, you can do a lot to ensure you get better sleep every night.